-Exciting beautifully designed excellent quality

-clothing and homeware that reflects the means and aspirations of our customers
+Exciting, beautifully designed, excellent quality clothing and homeware; presented in collections that reflect the aspirations and means of our customers.

 The following sections detail some of the progress we have made in the key areas of product, marketing and shop fit.